-Memorable Manitobans: Thomas Glendenning Hamilton (1873-1935)
+Memorable Manitobans: Thomas Glendenning “Glen” Hamilton (1873-1935)

 Physician, MLA (1916-1920), psychic researcher.

-Hamilton served as a Winnipeg School Board trustee from 1905 to 1915.
-Defeated in the 1914 provincial general election, he was elected as the MLA for Elmwood in 1915, replacing H. D. Mewhirter, and was active in much reform legislation of the Norris government, including mother’s allowances.
+Hamilton served as a Winnipeg School Board trustee (1905-1915).
+Defeated as a candidate in the 1914 provincial general election, he was elected as the MLA for Elmwood in 1915, replacing Harry Don Mewhirter, and was active in reform legislation of the Norris government, including mother’s allowances.
 He stood for re-election in the 1920 general election but was defeated.
-He was chosen President of the Manitoba Medical Association (1921-1922) and was President of the University of Manitoba Alumni Association in 1921.
-Around 1921, he began psychic research, and many visitors to the city, including Arthur Conan Doyle, attended his seances.
-His psychic research included attempts to photograph “ectoplasms” emanating out of mediums.
-He founded the Winnipeg Society for Psychic Research in 1931.
+He served as President of the University of Manitoba Alumni Association (1921) and President of the Manitoba Medical Association (1921-1922).

 This page was prepared by Gordon Goldsborough.